 FINNISH RALLY CHAMPIONSHIP

 The Finnish Rally Championship is a premium Finnish motorsport series and it is also highly acclaimed internationally.
-In 201 it includes seven events: three in the winter and four in the summer.
+In 2023 it includes in total of seven events: three in the winter, three in the summer and one in the autumn.

 The SM(FRC) vehicle classes

 Finnish championship titles are awarded separately to drivers, co-drivers and teams and also separately in four-wheel drives and two-wheel drives.
 There are the following two four-wheel drive vehicle classes and two two-wheel drive vehicle classes in FRC:

 SM(FRC)3 or Rally4: R1 ja R2, FIA Rally4, FIA Rally5